50,000 registered zero emission vehicles on Oregon's roads by the end of 2020.

 Did You Know?

-With Executive Order 17-21, Oregon's goal is to have 50,000 registered electric vehicles on our roads by the end of 2020.
+With Executive Order 17-21, Oregon's goal is to have 50,000 registered zero emission vehicles on our roads by the end of 2020.
+In Oregon, for the most part, ZEVs are all-electric or plug-in hybrid models.
+Hydrogen fuel cell vehicles are also considered ZEVs, but Oregon doesn’t yet have fueling infrastructure for that type of vehicle.

 How We'll Get There